Mary Crookshank1

 John Chambré was born on 30 January 1834.1 He was the son of Hunt Walsh Chambré and Rebecca Upton.2 He died on 24 November 1915 at age 81, unmarried.1

-John Chambré was invested as a at Mespil House, Dublin, County Dublin, Ireland.1 He lived at Hawthorn Hill, County Armagh, Ireland.1
+He was appointed at Mespil House, Dublin, County Dublin, IrelandG.1 He lived at Hawthorn Hill, County Armagh, IrelandG.1

 Citations